 Based on this approach, we have gained acceptance for our technology in the automotive market.
 In 2019, following approximately three years of rigorous engagement and working alongside our automotive tier 1 partner, Koito, we were awarded a significant ADAS lidar series production award from General Motors ("GM") through Koito.
-This award includes multiple platforms and vehicle models, with an estimated production start in 2023.
+This award includes multiple platforms and vehicle models, with an estimated production start at the end of 2023.